 While the Committees have concluded that the wording and scope of the restriction is clear and fit-for-purpose, some clarifications are necessary.
 Several stakeholders provided comments to that effect during the consultation as well as Forum in its advice.

-According to Forum’s advice and comments received in the consultation, the following terms need to be better defined or clarified:
+According to Forum’s advice and comments received in the consultations (ANNEX XV and SEAC DO consultations), the following terms need to be better defined or clarified:

 “industrial sites” in paragraph 4a: insufficient information on how this should be interpreted.
 During the consultation several industry stakeholders indicated that this should be changed to “industrial installations” in order to be consistent with other restrictions.

 “medicinal products for human or veterinary use” (paragraph 4b): should refer directly to the corresponding Union legislation.
-This has already been taken into account by the Dossier Submitter during the opinion development (see section B.3.5).
+This has already been taken into account by the Dossier Submitter during the opinion development based on the definition from the CLP Regulation (see section B.3.5).

+“in vitro diagnostic devices” in paragraph 4e: based on comment received during the SEAC DO consultation (#802), this term could be defined as ‘“reagent, reagent product, calibrator, control material, kit, instrument, apparatus, piece of equipment, whether used alone or in combination, intended by the manufacturer to be used in vitro for the examination of specimens, e.g. body fluids and tissue donations from organisms”.

 “other mixtures” in paragraph 6a: it should be explained if this only refers to other cosmetic mixtures or to all mixtures containing microbeads.

+In paragraph 6b: the reference to the classification rule 21 in the MDR is removed based on feedback from DG Sante.

+For readability purpose, and to clarify the IFUD requirement for the different actors in the supply chain (i.e. suppliers to industrial use, vs suppliers to non industrial use), the paragraph 7 is split up in two distinct paragraphs.

 “legible” in paragraph 7: a precise definition should be provided since this seems to be an ongoing issue from a practical enforcement point of view.

 “relevant instructions” in paragraph 7: should be clarified according to Forum.

+“downstream user” in paragraph 8: to reflect the intention of the Dossier Submitter, and following a comment (#735) highlighting the inconsistency between the Background document explanation in section 2.2.1.5 of the Background Document and the wording in the restriction proposal, it is proposed to replace “downstream user” by “actor in the supply chain, as defined in REACH article 3(17)” so to clarify that manufacturers of microplastics also have to fulfil this requirement.

 Forum (implicitly) asks for these clarifications to be provided in the restriction wording itself.
 SEAC and RAC note that some of these issues could also be solved through a dedicated guidance document for the restriction proposal.